crypto101/merlyn/README.rst

 Whence the name?
 ================

-This project is called merlin_, because the step-by-step oracle-like model reminded me of Merlin in the AM complexity class and `Arthur-Merlin protocols`_.
+This project was originally called merlin, because the step-by-step oracle-like model reminded me of Merlin in the AM complexity class and `Arthur-Merlin protocols`_.
+It's since been renamed to merlyn, because the primo merlin PyPI real estate has been taken up by some kind of weird setuptools fork.

 Since Arthur is the person who performs the protocol together with Merlin, it only made sense to name the client side project `arthur`.
 Finally, clarent_, named after king Arthur's ceremonial sword, holds common tools.

 .. _arthur: https://github.com/crypto101/arthur
 .. _clarent: https://github.com/crypto101/clarent